hyamanieu/node-custom-virtual-gamepads/README.md

 with id `dirCenter2` (copy & paste the first).
 You cannot have only the second joystick.

-There are two ugly custom examples:
+There are two custom examples:
- * /public/images/0js_4buttons.svg
+ * /public/images/gamepad1js_1btn.svg
- * /public/images/2js_4btn.svg
+ * /public/images/gamepad1js4btn.svg

 Improving custom virtual gamepads
 ---------------------------------